apotursun963/Neural-Network/README.md

 ![ann](https://github.com/user-attachments/assets/eedfc466-bb47-40ee-bde4-595746552ffa)

-This project is designed to create an artificial neural network model from scratch.
+This project is designed to create an `artificial neural network` model from scratch.
 It attempts to recoding the multilayer perceptron (MLP), one of the deep learning models.
-The model is evaluated on test data, calculating the accuracy and loss, and visualizing predictions.
+The model is evaluated on test data, calculating the accuracy and loss, and visualizing predictions. for more information >> [Model-Architecture](docs/model_architecture)

 ## Usage
 ```python